MrFranksJr/roostr/README.md

 So with these changes made, I can now solely interact with the local array and/or localStorage data to generate new tweets, save the likes and reroosts and so on.

+Replies functionality has been skipped in favor of progress towards the next assignments.
+I technically know exactly how I would tackle such a task, so I'm skipping for now.

 Quite a fun little assignment and again, I learned so much!